 The acquisition of early literacy skills in children continues to attract researchers in the field as well as educators.
 Literacy and language development starts very early in life and it has been proven to be an important factor and a predictor in future academic achievement.

-Regular exposure to verbal and written language provides young children with the opportunities to begin acquiring a basic understanding of the concept of literacy
+Regular exposure to verbal and written language provides young children with the opportunities to begin acquiring a basic understanding of the concept of literacy and its functions.

 Through play and interaction with others, children learn to create meaning from language and communicate with others using verbal and non-verbal language, pictures, symbols and print.
 Environments rich with print, language, storytelling, books, technology, and writing materials allow children to experience the joy and power associated with reading and writing, while mastering basic concepts about print.